 Term charges are subject to the University's Withdrawal Credit Policy upon withdrawal from the University.
 Term charges are defined as tuition, and if applicable, room only, room and board, and weekend meal plan.
 The official notice of withdrawal from the University may be done in person or by written notification through Academic Services.
-Refunds are calculated as of the last day of attendance, which is determined by Academic Services.
+Refunds are calculated by the date of termination based on the date Student Academic Services receives notification of withdrawal from the student or faculty member.
 Any refund due will be issued within 30 days after the date that the University was first notified of the withdrawal.